 The application process is an important part of the iEDGE experience.
 Throughout the process we spend much time in prayer, asking God that He would lead both us and you regarding your future.
 We are concerned not only about discerning if God has called you to iEDGE but also about helping you, in any way that we can, discern what God's plan for your future may be.

-To apply, go to iedge.org/apply to request an application, reference forms and background history questionnaire.
+To apply, click here to request an application, reference forms, and a background history questionnaire.
 Fill it out electronically and email it back to applications.iedge@navigators.org.
 Application deadline is Feb 15.

 The application deadline is Feb 15.
-To apply, go to iedge.org/apply to request an application, reference forms and background history questionnaire.
+To apply, click here to request an application, reference forms, and a background history questionnaire.
 Fill it out electronically and email it back to applications.iedge@navigators.org.

 Regardless of whether you are considering iEDGE or EDGE Corps and whether your parents are believers or not, involving them in your process is crucial.
 Here are a few pointers to help you think about this crucial conversation with your parents.